System Size and Flavour Dependence of Chemical Freeze-out Temperatures in ALICE Data from pp, pPb and PbPb Collisions at LHC Energies: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge fruitful discussions with Volodymyr Vovchenko, Claudia Ratti, Paolo Parotto, Jamie Stafford, Livio Bianchi, Boris Hippolyte, Horst Sebastian Scheid and Dhevan Gangadharan.
-This work was supported by the DOE grant DEFG02-07ER4152.
-F.A.F. acknowledges ongoing support from the Franco-American Fulbright Commission.
+The authors acknowledge fruitful discussions with Volodymyr Vovchenko, Claudia Ratti, Paolo Parotto, Jamie Stafford, Livio Bianchi, Boris Hippolyte, Horst Sebastian Scheid, Dhevan Gangadharan and Helen Caines.
+This work was supported by the DOE grants DEFG02-07ER4152 and DE-SC004168.
+F.A.F. acknowledges ongoing support from the National Science Foundation Grant No. 2138010 and previous support from the Franco-American Fulbright Commission.